RubixML/ML/docs/cross-validation/hold-out.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/HoldOut.php">Source</a></span>

 # Hold Out
-Hold Out is a simple cross validation technique that uses a *hold out* validation set.
-The advantages of Hold Out is that it is quick, but it doesn't allow the model to train on the entire training set.
+Hold Out is a simple cross validation technique that uses a validation set that is *held out* from the training data.
+The advantages of Hold Out is that it is quick, but it doesn't allow the model to train and test on the entire training set.

 ### Parameters
 | # | Param | Default | Type | Description |